Viterbi School of Engineering

 CSCI 565 Compiler Design (4, Sp) Formal grammar; parsing methods and lexical analysis; code generation; local and global code optimization; and dynamic allocation.
 Prerequisite: CSCI 455x.

-CSCI 567 Machine Learning (3, Fa) Statistical methods for building intelligent and adaptive systems that improve performance from experiences; focus on theoretical understanding of these methods and their computational implications.
-Recommended preparation: Undergraduate level training or course work in linear algebra, multivariate calculus, basic probability and statistics; an undergraduate level course in Artificial Intelligence may be helpful but is not required.
+CSCI 567 Machine Learning (4, Fa) Statistical methods for building intelligent and adaptive systems that improve performance from experiences; focus on theoretical understanding of these methods and their computational implications.
+Recommended preparation: undergraduate level training or course work in linear algebra, multivariate calculus, basic probability and statistics; an undergraduate level course in Artificial Intelligence may be helpful but is not required.

 CSCI 568 Requirements Engineering (3, Fa) Techniques for successful requirements analysis and requirements engineering (RE) of software-intensive systems.
 Systematic process of developing requirements through cooperative problem analysis, representation, and validation.

-CSCI 570 Analysis of Algorithms (3, FaSpSm) Explores fundamental techniques such as recursion, Fourier transform ordering, dynamic programming for efficient algorithm construction.
+CSCI 570 Analysis of Algorithms (4) Explores fundamental techniques such as recursion, Fourier transform ordering, dynamic programming for efficient algorithm construction.
 Examples include arithmetic, algebraic, graph, pattern matching, sorting, searching algorithms.

-CSCI 572 Information Retrieval and Web Search Engines (3, Sp) Examines key aspects of information retrieval as they apply to search engines; web crawling, indexing, querying and quality of results are studied.
-Prerequisite: CSCI 351, CSCI 485.
+CSCI 572 Information Retrieval and Web Search Engines (4, FaSpSm) Examines key aspects of information retrieval as they apply to search engines; web crawling, indexing, querying and quality of results are studied.
+Prerequisite: CSCI 571; recommended preparation: familiarity with programming in multiple languages, C, C++, and/or Java and experience with a database system, e.g. MySQL or Oracle.

 CSCI 573 Probabilistic Reasoning (3, Fa) Reasoning under uncertainty, statistical directed and undirected graphical models, temporal modeling, inference in graphical models, parameter learning, decisions under uncertainty.
 Recommended preparation: An undergraduate level course in probability theory.